MultiChain/multichain-explorer-2/README.md

 To use the Explorer with an existing blockchain, [upgrade one of its nodes](https://www.multichain.com/developers/upgrading-nodes-chains/) to MultiChain 2.2 beta 2 or later, then restart it as follows:

-    multichaind chain1 -daemon -rescan -explorersupport
+    multichaind chain1 -daemon -rescan -explorersupport=1

 Substitute `chain1` with the chain's name as appropriate.
-After the first run, the `-rescan` parameter is no longer required:
+After the first run, the `rescan` and `explorersupport` parameters are no longer required:

+    multichaind chain1 -daemon

+Supporting the Explorer adds storage and processing requirements to a node.
+To stop Explorer support, stop a node then restart it as follows:

-    multichaind chain1 -daemon -explorersupport
+    multichaind chain1 -daemon -rescan -explorersupport=0

-If you add `explorersupport=1` to the node's `multichain.conf` file, this parameter is no longer required on the command line.
+As before, after this first run, the `rescan` and `explorersupport` parameters are no longer required.

 Configuring the Explorer
 ------------------------